 - Freely intermix fiber and DAC to meet distance requirements

 10GBASE-T vs SFP+, Which to Choose?

-When you have to choose between SFP+ and 10GBASE-T, the decision should be based on your need.
-SFP+ DAC match better for the requirements and emerging trends of today’s data center.
+When you have to choose between SFP+ and 10GBASE-T and consider 10GBASE-T SFP+ comparison, the decision should be based on your need.
+SFP+ DAC matches better for the requirements and emerging trends of today’s data center.
 10GBase-T will be a better choice for wiring closet since the demand for bandwidth becomes more acute.
 For equipment that power consumption and lower latency are critical, SFP+ might more suitable.
-But If cost, flexibility and scalability are more vital, you may consider 10GBASE-T. Both of them should find an important place in the future of network design and best practices.
+But If cost, flexibility, and scalability are more vital, you may consider 10GBASE-T. Both of them should find an important place in the future of network design and best practices.